 This violation led to the declaration of sovereignty on September 24 by the customary authorities on their day of mourning, which marked 171 years since French invaded New Caledonia.

-During the crisis they said there was also a desecration of their chief atai’s tomb.
+During the crisis there was also a desecration of chief Atai’s tomb.
 The chief had been executed for resisting colonial forces in 1878 and his head was sent to France, and only returned in 2014, which was a moment of reconciliation but which Kanaks believed had been ruined by the desecration during the riots.

 Not alone